madeleineostoja/poststylus/README.md

 ```

 ###### CLI

 To use PostStylus on the Stylus CLI, pass `poststylus` to `--use`, and PostCSS plugins to `--with`:

 ```sh
 $ stylus --use ./node_modules/poststylus --with "['autoprefixer']" --out test.css < test.styl
 ```

---

 ### Passing Arguments to Plugins

-If you need to pass arguments to a PostCSS plugin `require()` it and pass that function to PostStylus:
+If you need to pass arguments to a PostCSS plugin `require()` it and pass that function to PostStylus

 ```js
 var autoprefixer = require('autoprefixer');